Published On: Apr 16 2013 02:49:01 PM CDTUpdated On: Apr 14 2016 01:00:00 AM CDT

 On April 15, 2013, three people died and more than 170 were wounded by two explosions set off near the finish line of the Boston Marathon.
 Authorities named brothers Tamerlan and Dzhokhar Tsarnaev as suspects.
 Three days after the bombing, a Massachusetts Institute of Technology police officer was shot and killed, sparking a chase that ended up with Tamerlan Tsarnaev being killed in a shootout with police.
 Dzhokhar Tsarnaev was arrested the next evening after being found hiding in a boat that was parked in the backyard of a home in Watertown, Massachusetts.
 On April 8, 2015, he was found guilty on all 30 counts he faced, including 17 that carry a possible penalty of death.

 On April 13, 2014, three people died in shootings at two Jewish facilities outside Kansas City.
 Police arrested Frazier Glenn Miller, who is the founder and former leader of the Carolina Knights of the Ku Klux Klan and the White Patriot Party, shortly after the shootings.
-He faces one count of capital murder in the three deaths and is also charged with three counts of attempted first-degree murder for allegedly shooting at three other people during the incident.
+In August 2015, Miller was found guilty of one count of capital murder, three counts of attempted murder, and assault and weapons charges.
+He was sentenced to death in November 2015.

 FedEx package handler Geddy Kramer, 19, shot and wounded six people the morning of April 29, 2014, at a FedEx package and delivery facility in Kennesaw, Georgia, before turning a gun on himself.
 In a handwritten message later found in his car, Kramer said that his "first choice for my massacre would start with anyone who sold me drugs and a few others."
 He added that he'd tried "to get help from ...a therapist, but I've also medicated with several types of drugs, most of which were illegal."

 Go a lot further back into U.S. history and there are a few more anniversaries of bloody events.
-President Abraham Lincoln was assassinated on April 15, 1865.
+President Abraham Lincoln was shot in the back of the head by assassin John Wilkes Booth on April 14, 1865, and died the following morning after remaining in a coma for nine hours.

 Coincidentally, April 19, the day of the Branch Davidian fire, is also the date the first shots of the Revolutionary War were fired in 1775 during the Battles of Lexington and Concord.
 Robert Blaskiewicz, a Georgia Institute of Technology professor who has studied conspiracy theories, told CNN in 2011 that the anniversary of the siege in Waco falling on the date of two battles that started a war against foreign oppression holds a special significance for those who see the U.S. government as an oppressor.